LOADING ...

 (plates 17-20)

-An angel came to me and said: 'O pitiable young man!
+An angel to me and said: 'O pitiable foolish young man!
 O horrible!
 O

-dreadful state! the hot burning dungeon thou art preparing for
+dreadful state!
+Consider the hot burning dungeon thou art for

-thyself to all eternity, to which thou art going in career.
+to all eternity, to which thou art going in such career.
 'I said:

-'Perhaps you will be willing to shew me my eternal lot & we
+'Perhaps you will be willing to shew me my lot & we will

 contemplate together upon it and see whether your lot or is most